 Spain has some of the strictest heritage laws in Europe and Botin’s conviction makes this clear.
 Permits are required when attempting to export “national treasures” which include any Spanish work over 100 years old.
 Picasso’s Head of a Young Woman falls into this category.

 Throughout the trial and accusations, Botin has repeatedly asserted that he never intended to sell the piece as his prosecutors claim.
-However, prosecution states that he was on his way to London hoping to sell the Picasso at an auction house.
+However, the prosecution states that he was on his way to London hoping to sell the Picasso at an auction house.

 On the contrary, Botin said he was on his way to Switzerland to store the painting for safekeeping.